Open system approach to the internal dynamics of a model multilevel molecule: Concluding remarks

 \section{Concluding remarks}

-We consider a gas of identical chiral model molecules, interacting according to a Poisson distribution of collision times, described in Ref. \cite{Zeno0}.
-We apply the celebrated prescriptions of the CTQRW to build up the master equation driving the exact dynamics of the rotational internal energy levels of the model molecule for a general distribution of collision times.
-The resulting master equations turn out to be non-Markovian and the Lindblad form is recovered in the particular case of a Poisson distribution of collision times.
+A gas of identical multilevel molecules is modeled by two finite sets of rotational internal energy levels of different parity and degenerate ground states, coupled by a constant interaction.
+The prescriptions of the CTQRW is adopted to build up the master equation driving the exact dynamics of the rotational internal energy levels for a general distribution of collision times.
+The resulting master equation turns out to be of convoluted structure and recovers the Gorini-Kossakowski-Sudarshan-Lindblad form for the Poisson statistics.

-The reasonable assumption that the molecule is far from resonant conditions and the dissociation energy, allows to consider as infinite the number of energy levels, this way, the asymptotic exact dynamics is analytically described.
-The whole $L$ and $R$ levels populations tend to the same asymptotic stable equilibrium configurations, for every random distribution of the collision time intervals.

-The levels populations and the decoherence terms exhibit inverse power law relaxations over estimated long time scales, for bi-exponential and power law distributions of collision times, for fractional diffusion and in the case of exponential memory kernel.
+The populated energy levels of the molecule are typically few tens and far from the dissociation energy, over the analyzed time scales.
+Thus, by considering $N_s\gg10$, for $s=L,R$, over such time scales, the dynamics can be reasonably approximated by the equations of motion obtained for an infinite number of energy levels.
+In this way, the resulting population of the whole $L$ and $R$ levels tends to a unique stable equilibrium configuration, for every random distribution of the collision times.
+The time evolution of both the populations and the decoherence term exhibits inverse power law behavior over estimated long time scales, for bi-exponential and power law distributions of collision times, for fractional diffusion and exponential memory kernel.

-The cases with infinite mean collision times show that the inverse power law relaxations, occurring over long time scales, are accelerated by a decrease of the probability that two consecutive collisions occur at large time intervals.
-This correspondence could be identified as an IZE over long time scales, occurring for large collision time intervals.
-The cases with finite mean collision times, show faster relaxation as the mean collision time decreases, revealing the occurrence of the IZE over estimated \emph{long} time scales.
+The cases with infinite mean collision times provide inverse power law relaxations that may become arbitrarily slow.
+We observe that the long time dynamics is hindered by increasing the distribution density of the random collisions over long time intervals, as the tail approaches the power law $1/t$.
+This behavior may be interpreted as a QZE over \emph{long} time scales.

-For a vanishing mean collision time, the system approaches the condition of asymptotic stable equilibrium, over the time scale the IZE reveals.
-This behavior is compatible with the emergence of QZE at earlier times.

-\section{The General Master Equation in details}
+\section{The general master equation in details}

-This Appendix is dedicated to the study of the dynamics described by Eq. (\ref{GenMastEq}).
+This Appendix is dedicated to the analysis of the dynamics described by Eq. (\ref{GenMastEq}).
 Since the ground states are degenerate, the Hamiltonian $H$ takes the following diagonal form: